 Vermont CBP Reminds Boaters of Vessel Reporting Procedures

-DERBY LINE, Vt.- U.S. Customs and Border Protection (CBP) is reminding individuals how to process small vessel arrivals, including in-person immigration processing, during this year’s boating season via Small Vessel Reporting System (SVRS).
+DERBY LINE, Vt.- U.S. Customs and Border Protection (CBP) reminds individuals how to process small vessel arrivals, including in-person immigration processing, during this year’s boating season via CBP’s Small Vessel Reporting System (SVRS).

 CBP officers will also be available at the Newport City Dock on Lake Memphremagog, to process small vessel arrivals.